Eks

 list_nodegroups(name, params::Dict{String,<:Any})

-Lists the Amazon EKS managed node groups associated with the specified cluster in your Amazon Web Services account in the specified Region.
-Self-managed node groups are not listed.
+Lists the managed node groups associated with the specified cluster in your Amazon Web Services account in the specified Amazon Web Services Region.
+Self-managed node groups aren't listed.

 Arguments